WHAT IS BACKFEED?

 The Automatic Transfer Switch (ATS) will sense the drop in power from the grid and while the lights may go off for a minute, it will automatically signal your generator to power up and the transfer switch will connect your home or business to the generator to provide power.

 The ATS will also do the reverse - sense a return of power from the grid and automatically switch you back from generated power to mains power.

 At ThePowerSite we take your safety seriously, so please always be aware that generators are a source of carbon monoxide, which is a poisonous gas that has no smell or taste and can kill.

 Any standby generator must be installed outside in a well ventilated area away from doors and windows.

 Please visit our safety page for more information.

-To discuss possible back up power options or consider a Manual / Automatic Transfer Switch please contact us and we’ll be happy to discuss the options.
+To discuss possible backup power options or a Manual / Automatic Transfer Switch, please contact us and we’ll be happy to discuss the options.